consciousrepo/aionbio/content/executive-overview.md

 In 2025, it was published that T2 times, a parameter that allows the MRI to have contrast between tissues based on water dynamics, correlate with experimentally altered membrane voltage, further validating this perspective.[^17] It makes sense.
 All biophysical parameters are inherently linked as they are different lenses through which to view the same whole.
 What matters to us is what are the easiest properties to measure in real time to develop our closed loop systems for applying fields to change states while reading the changes of those states at the same time.

 For full cell fate control, we need to be able to remotely change membrane potential in both the positive and negative direction.
 Positive depolarization is easier.
-Bombarding the cell with the right mechanical or electrical fields cavitates the membrane through the above mentioned mechanisms causing a leak in potassium and an influx of sodium.
-Mechanisms to increase the negative charge are more elusive although we’ve found promising directions in the field studying risks from radio frequencies and common electronics with some of these studies having been interventional.
+Bombarding the cell with the right mechanical or electrical fields cavitates the membrane through the above mentioned mechanisms, causing a leak in potassium and an influx of sodium.
+Mechanisms to increase the negative charge are more elusive, although we’ve found promising directions in the field studying risks from radio frequencies and common electronics with some of these studies having been interventional.

 I will highlight two that we are exploring.
-The first is ion cyclotron resonance(ICR), first proposed by Abraham Liboff and the second is magnetoacoustics.
+The first is ion cyclotron resonance(ICR), first proposed by Abraham Liboff, and the second is magnetoacoustics.

-ICR hypothesizes that ions resonate at specific frequencies in changing plus unchanging magnetic fields.[^18] The proposed mechanism here is the Lorentz force however this is a flawed view given that the ion orbital path is too large to explain the effects seen in biology.[^19] That said, the data holds and has been shown to robustly replicate, there are specific frequency and field strength ratios, centered around ICR frequencies, that induce ion flows in living cells that can induce hyperpolarization.
+ICR hypothesizes that ions resonate at specific frequencies in changing plus unchanging magnetic fields.[^18] The proposed mechanism here is the Lorentz force, however this is a flawed view given that the ion orbital path is too large to explain the effects seen in biology.[^19] That said, the data holds and has been shown to robustly replicate that there are specific frequency and field strength ratios, centered around ICR frequencies, that induce ion flows in living cells that can induce hyperpolarization.

-In 2019, the National-Regional Key Technology Engineering Laboratory for Medical Ultrasound in Shenzhen showed that they could hyperpolarize cells in as little as 10 minutes by coupling a magnetic field with ultrasound.[^20] The proposed model is that the acceleration of ions through the magnetic field with ultrasound induces an electric field but this lacks an explanation for how the created field affects the cell’s overall membrane potential because of the non-excitable cell’s missing action potential mechanism.
+In 2019, the National-Regional Key Technology Engineering Laboratory for Medical Ultrasound in Shenzhen showed that they could hyperpolarize cells in as little as 10 minutes by coupling a magnetic field with ultrasound.[^20] The proposed model is that the acceleration of ions through the magnetic field with ultrasound induces an electric field, but this lacks an explanation for how the created field affects the cell’s overall membrane potential because of the non-excitable cell’s missing action potential mechanism.
 It is possible that it is an artifact of the chamber design or that something more subtle than what fits into current biology models is happening at the membrane.

 Despite encouraging data, replication is difficult in bioelectromagnetics and proposed physical models are messy and often wrong.